punkeca/Quick_Scripts/README.md

 - Memory Game: A small, 2-player, memory game with letters of the alphabet.

+- Owl Simulator: Controls an owl population in the dephts of a cavern.
+All with bat enemies and berries as food.
+You may collect resources to build nests, breed babies in those nests and feed them berries to turn them into adult owls.

 ECOP02 - DATA STRUCTURES

 - Freecell: A more robust, ms-dos like, single player card-game.